Fortunate Son (TV series): Production

 The show was co-produced with Lark Productions in Vancouver, which is backed by NBCUniversal, and Seven24Films, to be aired on the CBC.
-Executive producers included Wreggitt, Tom Cox, Jordy Randall and Erin Haskett, with Brian Dennis producing.
+Executive producers included Andrew Wreggitt, Tom Cox, Jordy Randall and Erin Haskett, with Brian Dennis producing.
 Stefan Schwartz and Ken Girotti directed.
 Andrew Wreggit was executive producer and showrunner, also stating the show's inspiration came from the childhood of Tom Cox and helping draft dodgers cross the American border in the late 1960s.
 The drama is "inspired" by a true story.
 In the story, Ruby Howard is loosely based on Mary Cox, the mother of Tom Cox, a producer at Seven24 Films.
 Cox stressed the TV series was fictional.
 Cox's family lived in California in the mid-1960s, and when his brother turned 18 in 1965, their mother decided to move the family to Canada.
 Cox has related that a CIA operative was planted in his family to spy on his parents for their activism.

 Moyer and Matchett were announced as co-stars in July 2019.
 It filmed some locations in southern Alberta.
 In July 2019, the production took over a main street in Drumheller during its first days of the shoot, setting up vintage cars and extras with 1960s fashion.
 Drumheller, Tsuu T’ina reserve, Calgary and High River were used as replacement locations for British Columbia.

 The soundtrack includes music by bands such as Creedence Clearwater Revival.